-Former England centre Ben Te’o won’t be returning to rugby union any time soon, after he penned a new contract at the Brisbane Broncos this week.
+Former England centre won't be returning to rugby union any time soon

 Te’o returned to league in 2020 after a stint in Japan with the Sunwolves.
 A forward in league, the former British and Irish Lion has signed until the end of the 2021 NRL season.

 The 33-year-old left England and Worcester Warriors in 2019 after missing out on England’s Rugby World Cup squad for Japan.

 Te’o started his career in the NRL at the West Tigers, before his spell with the Broncos, and finished his first stint in league with the South Sydney Rabbitohs, where he won a Premiership title.